jreisinger/smoke/README.md

 ## Usage

-create config file containing tests for one or more hosts
+Create config file containing tests for one or more hosts

 ```json
 {